jts272/hello-django/README.md

 This can be further appended with the test class, then even further with the test function.
 This is done simply with dot notation.

+When testing for url paths, do not forget to include the trailing '`/`'